|

 course, but we will do a lot of coding because that's how you learn (I

-can't imagine a computational linguistics otherwise).
-For those will
+can't imagine a computational linguistics course without a substantial

 Registration: Undergraduates should register for